armbian/build/documentation/geek-faq.md

 # How to contribute to the code?

 1. [Fork](http://help.github.com/forking/) the project
 2. Make one or more well commented and clean commits to the repository.
-You can make a new branch here if you are modifying more than one part or feature.
 3. Perform a [pull request](http://help.github.com/pull-requests/) in github's web interface.

 If it is a new feature request, don't start the coding first.
 Remember to [open an issue](https://guides.github.com/features/issues/) to discuss the new feature.

+If you are strougling, check [this detailed step by step guide on contributing](https://www.exchangecore.com/blog/contributing-concrete5-github/).

 # How to build Armbian image or custom kernel?